timwuthenow/ibamoe-enablement/docs/guided_exercises/tools/introduction.md

 - [Business Automation VSCode Extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-extension-red-hat-business-automation-bundle)
   - A developer IDE ([Visual Studio Code](https://code.visualstudio.com/)) extension that allows the visualization and editing of BPMN, DMN and Test Scenarios inside VSCode.

 There is also a set of community tooling that's also available for use.
-All the tools below are backed by Red Hat:
+All the tools below are backed by IBM and Red Hat:

 - [Learn DMN in 15 minutes](https://learn-dmn-in-15-minutes.com/)
   - A guided tour in a website through the elements of DMN